imdshk/imdshk/README.md

-- 👋 Hi, I’m @imdshk
+- 👋 Hi, I’m @imdshk, a tech enthusiast, working as a Business Intellegence Developer mainly using Power BI.
+- ⏲ Likes to spend free time writing programs in python.
+Why you ask?

-- 👀 I’m interested in finding ways to use computational power in creative ways
+- 👀 I’m interested in finding ways to utilize computational power in creative ways
-- 🌱 I’m currently learning Quantum Computing
+- 🎯 My next target is to learn Quantum Computing

 <!---